PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.27.md

 The Waveshaping filter stops the output from moving while the stick axis is moving quickly.
 This setting controls the threshold where that transition occurs.

-This can be used to make pivots behave more like a good OEM controller.
+This can be used to make pivots or short flicks behave more like a good OEM controller.
-This works best with an OEM spring or a Smalley L2 spring, not with lighter "slickbox" style springs.
+This enhancement to pivots and flicks works best with an OEM spring or a Smalley L2 spring, not with lighter "slickbox" style springs, but you can crank it up and make it work at the expense of responsiveness.

 * Press **L** + **X/Y** for your axis + **D-pad Up/Down** to increase/decrease.
   * Example: **LX+Du** strengthens the effect on the X-axis, **LY+Dd** reduces the effect on the Y-axis.